LinuxDroidMaster/Termux-Desktops/Documentation/proot/debian_proot.md

 pkg update
 pkg install proot-distro
 ```
-3. Install Debian (or the distor you prefer)
+3. Install Debian (or the distro you prefer)
 ```
 proot-distro install debian
 ```